-Pumpkin spice season is upon us, and as social media feeds are slowly filling up with pictures of cozy blankets and marshmallow hot chocolates, one thing couldn’t be more clear: the Holidays are coming.
-For B2C businesses, this – most wonderful, if you will – time of the year creates a great opportunity to connect with their social media audiences in relevant and meaningful ways.
+Pumpkin spice season is upon us, and as social media feeds are slowly filling up with pictures of cozy blankets and marshmallow hot chocolates, one thing couldn’t be more clear: the holidays are coming.
+For B2C businesses, this – most wonderful, if you will – time of the year creates a great opportunity to connect with social media audiences in relevant and meaningful ways.

 We put together a list of ideas for holiday season social media marketing campaigns and strategies that you can easily work into your post-Black Friday social calendar.
 Use these inspirations to apply some holiday cheer to your social media presence and get closer to reaching those end of year objectives.
 Ho ho ho!

 During the holiday season, visuals are everything in social media marketing.
 Red, green, white, and gold.
 Stars, trees, candy canes, and mistletoe You know the drill.
 While some may argue that seasonal symbolism is overused around the end of the year, it does make your content come across as thoughtful and relevant.
 And when used tastefully, holiday visuals evoke feelings of festivity, joy, and excitement.
 Let them know it’s Christmas time again!

 2. Run giveaways and competitions

 Activate your audience by setting up something special for them.
 Giveaways and competitions are popular on social media regardless of the time of year, but the idea of giving products or services away for free is particularly relevant in the season of gift-giving.

 When planning your competition, put together a set of rules that will encourage people to share your content for a boost in reach and engagement.
 Make it worth their time – the prize should reflect your audience’s needs and desires.

 November and December are busy shopping months, and it’s safe to assume that your social following is online, looking for gift ideas.
 Make their lives easier – and promote key products – by putting together handy and visually pleasing shopping guides.